w3c/html-ruby/explainers/ruby-tts.md

   > Issue: How do we solve this?
   > Options include:
   > 1. `ruby-type=phonetic` <em>adds</em> a reading for the annotated word
-  >    in the ua's pronunciation dictionary to be used on later unannotated words,
+  >    in the UA's pronunciation dictionary to be used on later unannotated words,
   >    but the UA is still expected to perform morphological and contextual analysis
   >    to pick the right reading.
   >    Seem appropriate and flexible,